Why I Don’t Do Powerscaling for Sun Wukong

 Xuanzang’s initial request to leave China was denied by the Tang court of Emperor Taizong.
 Undeterred, the monk traveled in secret towards the northwestern reaches of the empire in 629, eventually learning from a sympathetic official that he was to be arrested if caught (Brose, 2021, p.
 16).
 He would likely have come across Monkey just prior to leaving China.
 Remember that chapter 13 also refers to Five Elements Mountain as the “Mountain of Two Frontiers” (Liangjie shan, 兩界山), the eastern half belonging to the Middle Kingdom and the western half belonging to Turkic peoples (Dada, 韃靼; a.k.a.
 “Tartars“) (Wu & Yu, 2012, vol. 1, p.
 305).
 The Heavenly Mountain (Tianshan, 天山) (fig. 4) would therefore be a good spot for the trickster god’s earth prison as it stretches from Northwestern China into Central Asia.

 Communication between master and disciple wouldn’t be an issue since Monkey would have likely picked up some Chinese during his early life and rebellion.
-The other disciples would be added at different spots along the route through Central Asia (see 10-10-22 update below).
+The other disciples would be added at different spots along the route through Central Asia (see the 10-10-22 update below for more info).
 But since Zhu and Sha have memories of their previous lives, they too would likely know Chinese.

 Fig. 4 – The Heavenly Mountains (larger version).
 Originally found on Wikipedia.